epn-vespa/tutorials/APIS-Tutorial/APIS-Tutorial.md

 mode, date of observation) and practical (observation campaign name, unique observation identifier).
 Once a query is done, the corresponding time interval is automatically displayed and is kept for any further queries.
-Use the *clear" and *Clear Date* buttons to empty the query form fields.
+Use the `Clear` and `Clear Date` buttons to empty the query form fields.

 <img src="https://raw.githubusercontent.com/epn-vespa/tutorials/master/APIS-Tutorial/img/2_search_for_data.png" width="500" alt="Search for Data">

-Fig. 2 *Search for Data*
+_Fig.
+2: Search for Data_

+> ##### Test it
+>
+> After connecting, do a few typical searches.
+Check HST observations of
+> Jupiter, Saturne, Uranus and their moons, and how they differ.

 <h2 id="References">References</h2>